bangaloresolutionshub/essbase/Lab15/LabGuide15.md

 ## Introduction

-This lab shows the advanced feature functionalities of Essbase.
+This lab walks you through some of the advanced features on Essbase 19c platform such as data load  to cubes and execution of Calculation scripts followed by utilities for Migration to Cloud and brief overview of automation using REST APIs.

 ## Part 1 - Data Load to Cube